SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/index.md

 through software environment modules.
 Do **not** use the system-provided Python `/usr/bin/python`.

+## Python 2 is retiring on Jan 1, 2020

+!!! danger "Are you still using Python 2?"
+    Python 2 is retiring on [Jan 1, 2020](https://pythonclock.org/).
+    **Now** is the time to update your code to Python 3.
+Python 2 will stop being maintained on January 1, 2020.
+It will still "work", but without active support, it will wither away. **Python 3 is not backward-compatible with Python 2, so you must actively transition your code.** Please see our dedicated page [here](python2-dying.md) for more information and reccomendations.

 ## Anaconda Python

 Anaconda Python is a platform for large-scale data processing,